Contrean/OpenForumFramework/README.md

 ### Starting the developmentserver

-To start the developmentserver execute the dev.php script in the main directory using php.
+To start the developmentserver execute the dev script in the main directory using php.

 For this write into the terminal:

-`php dev.php server`
+`php dev server`

 If you want to specify the ip / port use the flags `--host=`/`--port=`

 **Examples**
-`php dev.php server --port=80`
+`php dev server --port=80`
-`php dev.php server --host=0.0.0.0 --port=1234`
+`php dev server --host=0.0.0.0 --port=1234`

 ### **Important**
 Don't use the developmentserver for production!